HicaroD/SearchUserOnGitHub/README.md

 A simple web application for searching GitHub users written in NodeJS, Typescript and React.

-My main goal with this project is to build an simple app for applying some architectural concepts based on Robert C. Martin Clean
+My main goal with this project is to build an simple app for applying some architectural concepts heavily based on Robert C. Martin Clean
 Architecture.
-It is very similar to other implementations of Clean Architecture.
+It is very similar to other implementations of Clean Architecture, but I'm putting together some of my ideas about this architecture.

 ## References